 The conflict edit dialog offers to merge changes if it can find the original file of the renamed Bar.c.
-Depending on where the update was invoked, it may not be possible to find the source file.
+If there are multiple files that are possible move sources, then a button for each of these files is shown which allow you to chose the correct file.